dilleswari1234/TSD_NET/README.md

-# 🎧 A Unified Audio Encoder Framework for Target Sound Detection (TSD) with Strong and Strong+ Datasets
+# 🎧 A Unified Audio Encoder Framework for Target Sound Detection(TSD)

 ## 📌 Overview

-**Target Sound Detection (TSD)** is the task of determining whether a target sound occurs within an audio mixture.
+This is the task of determining whether a target sound occurs within an audio mixture.
-This repository provides an implementation of TSD using the **Strong+ dataset**, which includes temporally strong labels and additional negative samples for realistic evaluation.
+This repository provides an implementation of TSD using the **Strong and Strong+ Dataset**, which includes temporally strong labels and additional negative samples for realistic evaluation.

-Our approach leverages a hybrid architecture where **frame-level** and **clip-level** embeddings are extracted and fused through **bi-directional GRU (Bi-GRU)** layers, followed by classification layers for sound event detection.
+Our approach leverages a hybrid architecture where **frame-level** and **clip-level** embeddings are extracted and fused through **Bi-Directional GRU (Bi-GRU)** layers, followed by classification layers for sound event detection.

 ### 🔑 Key Features
 - ✅ Support for **Strong and Strong+ dataset** with strong temporal annotations and negative samples
-- 🎵 Extraction of both **frame-level** and **clip-level** embeddings
+- 🎵 Extraction of both **Frame-Level** and **Clip-Level** embeddings
 - 🧩 Flexible backbone: **CNN14** and **ConvNeXt** feature extractors
 - 📊 Evaluation with multiple metrics: **F1-score**, **Accuracy**, and **Error Rate**

 ## 📂 Datasets

-We use the **Strong and Strong+ dataset** from [DCASE Challenge](https://dcase.community/challenge2023/task-sound-event-detection-in-domestic-environments).
+We use the **Strong and Strong+ dataset** from [DCASE Challenge](https://arxiv.org/pdf/2112.10153).

 We conduct experiments on **URBAN-SED** and **UrbanSound8K**, along with task-specific variants designed for **Target Sound Detection (TSD):**